How to Unblock a Shower Drain Without Chemicals

 Step 1: Straighten It Out

-Straighten out a wire hanger as much as you can while leaving one end in its original shape.
+Straighten the wire hanger as far as possible, while keeping the other end of the hanger in its original shape.

-Make a hook that is small at the top of the wire that you just straightened.
+Create a small hook on the end of the wire you just straightened out.

-Place the hook in the drain, and then fish looking for hair as well as debris.
+Insert the hook into the drain and search looking for hair as well as debris.
 Pull out anything that comes up.

 Step 1: Set the Vacuum

-The vacuum should be set in "liquids" as well as "wet" mode.
+Set the vacuum into "liquids" as well as "wet" mode.

 Step 2: Cover Drainage

-Cover drains that are overflowing with duct tape or a wet cloth to ensure the highest suction power.
+Overflow drains should be covered with either duct tape or wet cloth to ensure maximum suction power.

 Step 4: Turn on Vacuum

-Start the vacuum, and allow it to run for around three minutes.
-This should eliminate any obstructions from the shower drain.
+Switch on the vacuum and allow it to run for around three minutes.
+This will help clear any obstructions in your shower drain.

 Method | Supplies Needed | Steps |